DiamondSpin

 • The same document may appear multiple times in the same interface

-• Hand(s) over the table hide partially the object of interaction
+• Hand(s) over the table hide partially the objects of interaction

 • fingers are less precise than mices at touch time (but almost as precise for drag&drop)